 - Lifespan.
-Membrane keyboards wear out quicker than a mechanical keyboard, as they do, the feedback with become less until it fails completely.
-If you’re choosing a gaming keyboard keep this in mind too.
+Membrane keyboards wear out quicker than a mechanical keyboard, and as they do, the feedback becomes less until it fails.
+If you’re choosing a gaming keyboard, keep this in mind too.

 On the other hand, the advantages of Membrane keyboards include

 - Relatively Quiet.
-While typing on any keyboard with a high speed can be loud, membrane keyboard has a better reputation than mechanical keyboards when it comes to typing sound volume.
+While typing on any keyboard with a high speed can be loud, a membrane keyboard has a better reputation than mechanical keyboards when typing sound volume.

 - Lighter and More Portable.
-Membrane keyboards are usually made of plastic, making it lighter than a mechanical keyboard, which has a larger proposition of metal gears.
+Membrane keyboards are usually made of plastic, making them lighter than a mechanical keyboard.

 - Cost.
-Membrane keyboards are a mature technology made form common parts, so they are usually will be more affordable than a mechanical keyboard that comes with the same features.
+Membrane keyboards are a mature technology made from standard parts, so they are usually more affordable than a mechanical keyboard with the same features.

 What is a mechanical keyboard?

-The term is used for any keyboard consists of separate keys, including monoblock designs.
-Earlier computers used keyboards with a mechanical switch under every key.
-This mechanical action is what gave them a satisfying click sound when struck.
-Think any movie with an old newspaper office and you can hear that sound of mechanical keyboards being used.
-The distance the key moved (called “Travel Distance”) as it was pressed down gives the user more feedback.
-This tactile feedback makes for a better typing experience many writers find.
+The term is used for any keyboard consisting of separate keys, including monoblock designs.
+Earlier computers used keyboards with a mechanical switch under every key, and this mechanical action is what gave them a satisfying click sound when struck.
+Think of any movie with an old newspaper office, and you can hear that sound of mechanical keyboards being used.
+The distance the key moved (called “Travel Distance”) as it was pressed down gives the user more feedback, and this tactile feedback makes for a better typing experience than many writers find.

-In order to cut costs, “monoblock” style keyboards appeared later, these replaced the individual switch under each key with a single electrical circuit that ran under all the keys to detects key presses.
+To cut costs, “monoblock” style keyboards appeared later.
+These replaced the individual switch under each key with a single electrical circuit that ran under all the keys to detect key presses.
 As you can guess, this was cheaper to manufacture and became the industry standard for all personal computers.

 Monoblock keyboards work in a similar way to a touch screen cell phone.
-There’s a single switch under all the keys and it relies more on sensitivity than a mechanical keyboard would.
-Once one key wears out, the keyboard is dead
+There’s a single switch under all the keys, which relies more on sensitivity than a mechanical keyboard.
+Once one key wears out, the keyboard is dead.

 What are the advantages of a mechanical keyboard?

 - The distinct feel of the keys.
-This is the number one advantage, the feedback of the keys clicking as you type.
+The number one advantage is the feedback of the keys clicking as you type.

-- The individual key switches give a much more “solid” feel, making touch-typing a breeze
+- Solid feel from real keys.
+The individual key switches give a much more “solid” feel, making touch-typing a breeze.

 What are the disadvantages of a mechanical keyboard?